AlexKordic/The-real-history-of-async-networking/README.md

 Instead of `select`, a GUI program calls `GetMessage`.
 This pattern of design where one single thread blocks until an event is available and the handles this event is called an event-loop.
 All event-loops, no matter what language, work like this.
 Some kind of blocking syscall in a loop.
 That's it, the event-loop pattern.

 ## IOCP (1995)
-The problem of having a linear search over all involved sockets each triggered event started to really harm performance as the number of connnections increased.
+The problem of having a linear search over all involved sockets each triggered event started to really harm performance as the number of connections increased.
 Surpassing 1000 connections with `poll` is not without a fair share of looping overhead.

 With Windows NT 3.5, Microsoft had implemented I/O Completion Ports, IOCP.
 Instead of looping over the sockets, the call to `GetQueuedCompletionStatus` would block and return with a pointer to the socket that fired the event.
-This would make the looping unnecessary and allow appliactions to scale to a much higher number of connections using only a single user space thread.
+This would make the looping unnecessary and allow applications to scale to a much higher number of connections using only a single user space thread.

 ## Visual Basic 6.0 (1998)
 Again, not related to networking history but rather as a point of reference.
 Visual Basic 6 was an entire development environment based on having a single thread handle a bunch of different events.
 These could be networking events from the built-in WinSock support, or GUI events such as when the user clicked a graphical button.
 It was an entire, complete event-driven environment based on async programming.

 In my personal opinion, Visual Basic 6 was the true grandfather of today's Node.js.
 Nothing that Node.js brings today was not already thought about, solved, and delivered back in the late 90s.
-We had an easy-to-use single-threaded BASIC language modelled after the English language.
+We had an easy-to-use single-threaded BASIC language modeled after the English language.
 Anyone could program async apps, even a child, like me.

 I remember doing a lot of VB6 up until 2004.
-I had created everything from simple file-transfer services we used in school to share akwardly low-res pirated videos and games, to fully working 2d MMORPGs.
+I had created everything from simple file-transfer services we used in school to share awkwardly low-res pirated videos and games, to fully working 2d MMORPGs.
 VB6 :')

 ## kqueue (2000)
 FreeBSD 4.1 implemented the first version of `kqueue`, the Unix response to IOCP.
 In a nutshell `kqueue` has the same advantages and solves the big problem with `poll`.